FarzaneMah/EDA_Examples/README.md

-# ML_Classifications
+# Some EDA techniques
-Here I will share some classification models in Python!
+Here I will share some EDA techniques using Python!
 These notebooks will give you some ideas for EDA analysis and they are from Kaggle website.